vmware-archive/gp-r/HomePage.md

   package ‘matrix’ is not available (for R version 2.13.0)
 ```

 Fortunately, there are older versions of most packages available in the CRAN archive.
 One heuristic we’ve found useful is to look at the release date of the R version installed on the machine.
 At the time of writing, it is v2.13 on our analytics DCA, which was released on 13-Apr-2011 (http://cran.r-project.org/src/base/R-2/).
 Armed with this date, go to the archive folder for the package you are installing and find the version that was released immediately prior to that date.
-For instance, the v1.5.3 of the package `glmnet` was released on 01-Mar-2011 and should be compatible with R v2.13 (http://cran.r-project.org/src/contrib/Archive/glmnet/ )
+For instance, the v1.5.3 of the package `glmnet` was released on 01-Mar-2011 and should be compatible with R v2.13 (http://cran.r-project.org/src/contrib/Archive/glmnet/ ) and download that version.
+This manual heuristic works reasonably well for finding compatible package versions.

 # <a name="packages"/> Notes on permissions
 R is an [untrusted language](http://www.postgresql.org/docs/current/interactive/catalog-pg-language.html).
 Only superusers can create functions in untrusted languages.
 A discussion as to whether granting super user privileges on the database is acceptable needs to be an explicit step in selecting PL/R for your analytics project.